stiglers-eponym/BeamerPresenter/README.md

 For more options and usage possibilities use `beamerpresenter --help`.

+## Settings
+Settings can be placed in a file `beamerpresenter.conf` (on platforms other than
+Linux: `beamerpresenter.ini`).
+An example configuration file is provided.
+The configuration can only be edited directly with a text editor.

+This program is only tested on a Linux system.
+Using configuration files might lead to platform specific problems.

 ## Patching LaTeX beamer
 The typical usage case requires notes with the same page number as the presentation.
 Generating such notes in LaTeX beamer can be achieved by applying